-Bell spent the 2013 season as the third base coach for the Chicago Cubs and the previous four seasons as a manager and coach in the Cincinnati Reds organization.
+Bell was previously the third base coach for the Chicago Cubs in 2013 after having spent the previous four seasons as a manager and coach in the Cincinnati Reds organization.
 After a 12-year Major League career, he began his coaching career in 2009 as the Manager for the Reds' Double-A Carolina team, serving in that position through 2011.
 He managed the Triple-A Louisville club for the Reds in 2012.
 Following the 2009 campaign, Bell also managed the Peoria Saguaros of the Arizona Fall League.

 Bell, 42, is a member of one of Major League Baseball's three generation families: the son of Buddy Bell and the grandson of Gus Bell.
 David's career began with Cleveland and continued with St. Louis, Seattle, San Francisco, Philadelphia and Milwaukee.
 He was fortunate to play in 35 postseason games, reaching the ALCS with Seattle in both 2000 and 2001 before reaching the World Series with the N.L.
 Champion San Francisco Giants in 2002.
 David faced St. Louis in the 2002 LCS with San Francisco.